thewca/wca-regulations/wca-guidelines.md

 ## <article-B><blindfolded><blindfoldedsolving> Article B: Blindfolded Solving

 - B1+) [REMINDER] The competitor must use a puzzle without textures, markings, or other features that distinguish similar pieces (see [Regulation 3k](regulations:regulation:3k)).
-This should be given special attention for Blindfolded Solving
+This should be given special attention for Blindfolded Solving.
 - B1b+) [RECOMMENDATION] Blindfolds should be checked by the WCA Delegate before use in the competition.